 The Reggio Emilia-inspired philosophy in our Little Reds program emphasizes learning through the natural world.
 Our students experience first-hand the food cycle, science and the environment by planting a garden, harvesting, preparing and serving vegetables (carrots, radishes, kale, green beans) for a shared community feast.
 Bonus: because the children are so invested in the process, even our pickiest eaters are willing to experience new flavors and try all of the vegetables.
 After the harvest, our children have a salad bar party!

 No matter the weather, every week the Little Reds explore the backwoods, five acres of trees, wetlands and a stream.
-Discoveries abound: the crunch of fallen leaves, the wetness of green moss, the mystery of footprints in crisp white snow.
+Discoveries abound: the crunch of fallen leaves, the wetness of green moss, the pop of flowers in springtime, the mystery of footprints in crisp white snow.
 The Reggio Emilia-inspired approach to learning encourages curiosity and hands-on experiential learning.

 As children start exploring the world around them, a great place to start is with themselves.
 In the Reggio Emilia-inspired philosophy, self-portraits help children understanding symbolic representation.
 This creates an opportunity to discuss who we are as individuals in relation to the world around us.

 Our Little Reds explore the world beyond their classroom, from the innovation spaces at RPCS to the local library and grocery store, to encourage community and collaboration.
 Relationship building and teaching empathy and compassion are key components of the Reggio Emilia-inspired approach.